 - 3 tablespoons baker’s yeast

-- 22-24 ounces white flour plus a little more
+- 22-24 ounces white flour (plus more to work the flour)

-- Turn the hand mixer off, and continue by kneading the dough with your hands while adding the flour.
-When the dough is hard, buttery, and the thickness of an ear lobe, it’s finished.
+- Continue kneading with your hands while adding the flour in batches.
+The dough will be hard to work with, but keep mixing to the best of your ability, and adding flour in between.
+(It takes patience and about 20 minutes.)
+When the dough is hard, buttery and the thickness of an ear lobe, it’s ready to rest.
 Divide into three equal parts.
-Knead each part a little bit longer, and place on a tray.
-Cover with a clean kitchen towel and transfer to the fridge.
-Leave for 5-6 hours, or overnight.
+Knead each part a few more minutes.
+Cover and transfer to the fridge.
+Leave for 4-6 hours (preferably overnight).

-- Prepare a working area by sprinkling generous amounts of flour.
-Divide each dough piece into three (you’ll end up with nine small dough pieces).
-Take the first dough piece, punch it in the middle, and roll out with a rolling pin until it’s round and of the thickness of a three-four of pennies stacked together.
-Cut into eight slices with a pizza cutter.
+- Sprinkle a generous amounts of flour on your working area.
+Divide each dough piece into three (you’ll end up with 9 dough pieces total).
+Take the first smaller piece and work it with your fingers for a minute.
+Finally, roll it out with a rolling pin until it’s round and of the thickness of about 2 pennies stacked together.
+Cut into eight slices.
 Put a teaspoon of jam on the thicker end of each slice.
 Roll each slice from the thicker to the thinner part making sure the jam stays inside.
-(Some of the jam will come out during baking, that’s fine.)
+(Some of the jam will come out during baking.)
+Heat oven to 425°F.

 Keep in a cool place for up to a couple of weeks.